Small group tour of Ancient Turkey

 Dinner will be at our hotel tonight.

 Day 12: Antalya

-Today we have a full-day field trip to two ancient Anatolian cities.
-The first escorted tour is to Perge.
-This was one of the most important cities in the premodern civilisation of Pamphylia.
+This morning we have a half-day tour to Perge.
+This was one of the most important cities in the premodern civilization of Pamphylia.
 The earliest traces of continuous settlement in the city date back three millennia.
 After initially coming under Persian influence, the city fell to the armies of Alexander the Great in 334 BC.
 Its most famous resident was the Greek mathematician and astronomer Apollonius.
 In 188 BC Perge came under Roman rule, and rose to become one of the greatest cities in Asia Minor.
 The ruins of this ancient city include a theatre, a temple and a palaestra.
 Perge’s acropolis dates back to the Bronze Age.

 Day 13: Antalya

-Today we take a morning visit to the award-winning open air Antalya Archaeological Museum.
+This morning we will walk down to Antalya’s old city marina, where we will take a leisurely half-day cruise around the local bays.
+There will be an opportunity to go for a swim in the beautiful blue waters of the Mediterranean.
+When back on dry land, we will enjoy a lunch together, before visiting the award-winning Antalya Archaeological Museum.
 The museum is one of the largest in Turkey, displaying over 5000 pieces of art and archaeological objects.
 Antalya is one of the most fertile archaeological regions in the world, will many sites boasting evidence of uninterrupted occupation from earliest man to modern times.
-After we finish at the museum we will take a leisurely half-day cruise around the local bays.
-There will be an opportunity to go for a swim in the beautiful blue waters of the Mediterranean.
-We then return to our hotel for dinner.

 Day 14: Antalya – Pamukkale